Who may apply?

 What are the other requirements of the fellowship?
 Is a report required?

-Those selected as fellows must attend the Liman Public Interest Law Colloquium at Yale Law School on March 31-April 1, 2016.
-Liman Fellows are required to submit a final report describing their work at the conclusion of their fellowship and to participate in a workshop for Princeton students and faculty at which they share their experiences.
+Those selected as fellows must attend the Liman Public Interest Law Colloquium at Yale Law School on April 5-6, 2018.
+Liman Fellows are required to submit a final report describing their work at the conclusion of their fellowship.
+They are also required to participate in a workshop for Princeton students and faculty at which they share their experiences.

 What are some examples of the kinds of placements I might explore?